fluxflume/hashing-service/README.md

 lots of requests are coming in, those requests will build up and things could get messy.

-If instead, a hashed password is immediately published to a distributed messaging system, the message can be consumed by any service instance, and if there's a failure, the messaging system can re-deliever.
+If instead, a hashed password is immediately published to a distributed messaging system, the message can be consumed by any service instance, and if there's a failure, the messaging system can re-deliver.
 It would redeliver until the message was processed successfully, or worst case, place the message in a dead letter topic for manual intervention.

 The delay in this implementation represents a PubSub operations (produce/consume) and the time it takes to store the